bhavikyakkarnall/sim_card_scanner/README.md

 - **Digits misread**: Re-capture slightly closer; make sure the ICCID is horizontal and fills at least 60% of the frame.
 - **Slow first scan**: The first OCR run loads language data; subsequent scans are faster.
 - **Production HTTPS**: Browsers require secure context (HTTPS) to access cameras outside localhost.
+- **HEIC upload stalls**: Wait for the conversion to finish, or export the photo as JPEG/PNG before retrying.

 ### USB Reader Issues
 - **Unsupported browser**: Switch to Chrome, Edge, or Opera – Firefox/Safari do not expose Web Serial.